PRINTING, SAVING, OR EMAILING

 , most databases we subscribe to provide the option of exporting saved search results directly to them.

-If a database does not provide this option, oftentimes you can export saved search results and save them to a file on your desktop, log into RefWorks or other bibliographic tool, and them import your citations.
+If a database does not provide this option, oftentimes you can export saved search results and save them to a file on your desktop and them import your citations.